Tetroit/HLSL-U-Docs/Tutorial/2. Lighting/README.md

 Basically, we did all the same steps as previously with position: Get normal in `Vertex` struct, get world space normal through vertex shader and pass to fragment shader through `Interpolators`.
 There are a couple things worth noticing though:

 - in `Vertex` normal vector is marked with `NORMAL` semantic tag.
-- since normals are needed in world space we cannot assign any specific semantic tag to it, the way to pass it is to attach a `TEXCOORD(n)` tag to it, number doesnt matter as long as you don't use it more than once.
+- since normals are needed in world space we cannot assign any specific semantic tag to it, the way to pass it is to attach a `TEXCOORD(n)` tag to it, number doesn't really matter as long as you don't use it more than once.
 - the same trick was performed to get `positionWS` to fragment shader as well.
 - in vertex shader, there is a similar function to position that allows to transform normal from object to world space [GetVertexNormalInputs](/HLSL/Unity%20URP/Files/ShaderVariablesFunctions.hlsl.md#GetVertexNormalInputs).
-It returns a [VertexNormalInputs](/HLSL/Unity%20URP/Files/Core.hlsl.md#VertexNormalInputs)
+It returns a [VertexNormalInputs](/HLSL/Unity%20URP/Files/Core.hlsl.md#VertexNormalInputs).
+- current view direction can be obtained with [GetWorldSpaceNormalizeViewDir](/HLSL/Unity%20URP/Files/ShaderVariablesFunctions.hlsl.md#GetWorldSpaceNormalizeViewDir).

-On the scene it will still remain black, that is because all lights in our scene are **baked**, so in order to see changes we need to rebake the entire scene, which is not what we will do, instead, we will just add another directional light and will make it **realtime**
+On the scene it will still remain black, that is because all lights in our scene are **baked**, so in order to see changes we need to rebake the entire scene, which is not what we will do, instead, we will just add another directional light and will make it **realtime**.

-> [!NOTE]
+> [!TIP]
 > You can think of baked lighing as a frozen pizza: we do all hard work prior and freeze it, so then when needed we can quickly get a good quality result.
 Light is baked into so called **lighmaps**, then on runtime they are applied as textures.
 One limitation is that it only works with **static** lights and objects.

 ## Extras